Engaging the Community for Infrastructure and Climate Projects

 Cities can use resources like the Department of Transportation’s checklist for developing strong plans; engaging with relevant stakeholders when developing these plans; and the Local Infrastructure Hub’s Workforce Development resource page.

 One way to include labor plans in project applications are through Project Labor Agreements (PLAs).
 PLAs are legal agreements between employers and unions that establish the terms for a construction project, including wages and benefits.
-PLAs build community voice into the project from the start through pre-hire agreements between construction unions and construction contractors to ensure that workforce concerns and priorities are advocated for.
+PLAs build worker input into the project from the start through pre-hire agreements between construction unions and construction contractors.

 Forge partnerships with workforce stakeholders and community partners